 After 10 years as Bible professor at Bryan College, Dr. Ken Turner is beginning a new position at Toccoa Falls College in northeast Georgia.
 His Ph.D. is in Old Testament Theology (Southern Baptist Theological Seminary).
 He has written several books and articles, and is currently writing a commentary on Habakkuk and a Christian-based curriculum on creation & evolution.
 He’s been married for 15 years and has 5 children.

-Matt Heard is the Founder of THRIVE – a speaking, teaching, consulting, and writing ministry that focuses on engaging men and women to be fully alive to the glory of God in every arena of their life and journey.
-Matt is a Teaching Pastor for Northland Church in Orlando, a conference speaker, consultant to various ministries and leaders, and a writer – he is the author of Life with a Capital L: Embracing Your God-Given Humanity.
-Matt was the President of The Gathering USA and the Senior Pastor of Woodmen Valley Chapel in Colorado Springs for twelve years.
+Matt Heard is the Founder of THRIVE – a speaking, teaching, coaching, and writing ministry that focuses on engaging people to be fully alive to the glory of God in every arena of their life, journey, and culture.
+Matt is a conference speaker, consultant, and coach to various ministries and leaders, and a writer – he is the author of Life with a Capital L: Embracing Your God-Given Humanity.
+Matt was the Lead Pastor of Northland Church in Orlando, President of The Gathering USA, and the Senior Pastor of Woodmen Valley Chapel in Colorado Springs.
 He currently serves on the Board of the International Arts Movement with artist Mako Fujimura and Reach Beyond Global (formerly HCJB).
 He is a graduate of Wheaton College and Reformed Theological Seminary, and also studied Pre-Law at Samford University and with Francis Schaeffer at L’Abri Fellowship in Huemoz, Switzerland.
-He and his wife, Arlene, are the privileged parents of three adult sons and one brand new daughter-in-law and they divide their home base between Colorado Springs and Orlando.
+He and his wife, Arlene, are the privileged parents of three adult sons and two amazing daughters-in-law and they divide their home base between Colorado Springs and Orlando.

 Matthew Lee Anderson is the Founder and Lead Writer at Mere Orthodoxy.
 He is the author of Earthen Vessels: Why our Bodies Matter to our Faith and The End of our Exploring: A Book about Questioning and the Confidence of Faith.
 He is also the author of a number of articles and essays away from Mere Orthodoxy, of which there is a selection below.